EU-UPCAST/profile/llmdap/README.md

 |Keybert-based rerank using allowed answers | GPT 4o-mini      | 0.797    |

-Predicting arxpr2_100 fields for the first 100 papers:
+Predicting arxpr2_100* fields for the first 100 papers:
 | Retrieval method    | generation model | Accuracy |
 |:--------------------|:-----------------|:---------|
 |Full paper in context| GPT 4o-mini      | 0.526    |
 |Regular retrieval    | GPT 4o-mini      | 0.430    |
 |Keybert-based rerank using allowed answers | GPT 4o-mini      | 0.718    |
 |Keybert-based rerank using allowed answers | best keyword     | 0.333    |
+* this dataset has 100 allowabel answers, sorted in decreasing frequency (which is kind of cheating i guess)

 Shuffling literal worsen score for gpt:
 (keybert-literal with 4om)